 - Immersion blender

-- Sprinkle with shredded cheese and other toppings before serving, if desired.
+Serve your homemade refried beans as a side with your favorite Mexican dish.
+Sprinkle with shredded cheese and other toppings before serving, if desired.

 Tips and Tricks for the Best Instant Pot Refried Beans

-1. I thought you had to soak beans?
+1. Isn’t it important to soak beans?

 While you do need to soak beans in many recipes, that’s not necessary with the Instant Pot.
 When using a pressure cooker, the beans will cook evenly without being soaked.
 As a bonus, pressure cooking removes most of the anti-nutrients from beans, which can often mean less gas!